ALoong123/JDB-Net/README.md

    Note that JDB-Net is only tested on Ubuntu OS with the following environments.
 It may work on other operating systems as well but we do not guarantee that it will.

-   - Creating a virtual environment in terminal: `conda create -n JDBNet python=3.10`.
+   - Creating a virtual environment in terminal: `conda create -n JBDNet python=3.10`.
    - Installing necessary packages: `pip install -r requirements.txt`

 2. Downloading necessary data: